Install Project Quay Using Podman on Oracle Linux

 export POSTGRESQL_PASSWORD=quay-test

-• POSTGRESQL_CONTAINER_NAME refers to the name used by the Postgres container.
+• POSTGRESQL_CONTAINER_NAME: refers to the name used by the PostgreSQL container.

-• POSTGRESSQL_DB, POSTGRES_USER and POSTGRES_PASSWORD refer to Postgres specfic values.
+• POSTGRESSQL_DB, POSTGRES_USER, and POSTGRES_PASSWORD: refer to PostgreSQL specific values.

-4. Start the Postgres container specifying details such as the User Name, Password, Database name, Port # and the Volume mount point for the database datastore.
+4. Start the PostgreSQL container specifying details such as the User Name, Password, Database name, Port #, and the Volume mount point for the database datastore.

 sudo podman run --detach --name ${POSTGRESQL_CONTAINER_NAME} \